Shanghai massacre: Aftermath and significance

 The twin rival KMT governments, known as the Ninghan (Note: A portmanteau of Nanjing and Wuhan) Split (Nínghàn Fēnliè (宁汉分裂, 寧漢分裂, Ning2-han4 Fen1-lie4)), did not last long.
 In May 1927, Communists and peasant leaders in the Wuhan area were repeatedly attacked by Nationalist generals.
 On 1 June, Joseph Stalin sent a telegram to the Communists in Wuhan, calling for mobilisation of an army of workers and peasants.
+The Soviet Union officially terminated its cooperation with the KMT.
 This alarmed Wang Jingwei, who decided to break with the Communists and come to terms with Chiang Kai-shek.
+Wang's Wuhan-based faction of the KMT expelled Communists from its ranks in the July 15 Incident.

+Through the massacre, Chiang secured Shanghai as an additional center of military and financial power.
+This pushed Wang out of contention for leadership of the KMT.
+The Wuhan Nationalist government soon disintegrated, leaving Chiang as the sole legitimate leader of the Kuomintang.
+In the years after April 1927, 300,000 people were killed in Hunan in three years of warfare against the Communists while many Hakkas and She people's whole families were killed in the mountains, including infants, while young women were sold to prostitution.

 In early July 1927, Feng Yuxiang allied with Chiang to form a new government in Shaanxi and implemented the White Terror there.
 By September 1927, they had killed 496 people including students.
 The Communist central authorities ordered the Shaanxi party branch to respond with peasant revolts.
 These early responses failed and in March 1928 the Weihua Uprising began.